Comments from euro zone finance ministers, officials

 "We will consider further measures and assistance if necessary to achieve this goal once Greece reaches an annual primary surplus.

-"With these decisions, member states can now launch their national parliamentary procedures, which should be finalized in time for the Eurogroup to finally decide on the disbursement on the December 13.
+"With these decisions, member states can now launch their national parliamentary procedures, which should be finalised in time for the Eurogroup to finally decide on the disbursement on the December 13.

 "I can assure you that the IMF is fully on board with the far-reaching decisions taken today."